BerkantErbey/jekyll-now/_posts/2021-04-17-Installing-Software-with-Ansible (Ansible-Intro-1).md

 Sometimes we need to install package/software to many servers.
 In such cases, we can use the automation tool like Ansible.
 Thanks to Ansible, we can perform parallel and multiple tasks

-Basically, we are waiting for a certain time and play sound for alarm.
-We will use **sleep** command to wait for a certain time.
-To play audio we will use any media player that can work from terminal.

-The parameter we write after the **sleep** command specifies the time we wait.

 ```ansible-playbook playbook.yml -f 10```